 “Gwinnett is on the cusp.
 It’s one of the fastest-rising areas because people are discovering that there are such interesting locations,” says Luse, who has brought productions like the movies Blended (with Adam Sandler and Drew Barrymore) and Prisoners (with Hugh Jackman and Jake Gyllenhaal) to Gwinnett.
 For instance, in addition to the home Barrymore’s character lived in, scenes for Blended were shot in and around historic downtown Buford and Lawrenceville.
 According to Luse, the production even recreated an African village in a wooded area of Gwinnett for a family vacation scene.
 The movie Prisoners filmed in various locations around Stone Moun-tain, among other spots.

-Other popular Gwinnett settings that Luse uses and recommends include the Gwinnett Justice and Administration Center (known as GJAC), the Infinite Energy Center, the Gwinnett County Detention Center, and Vines Botanical Gardens.
+Other popular Gwinnett settings that Luse uses and recommends include the Gwinnett Justice and Administration Center (known as GJAC), the Gas South District, the Gwinnett County Detention Center, and Vines Botanical Gardens.
 The latter was a key find for Luse, who was once asked to secure the Atlanta Botanical Garden for a night shoot.
 Unfortunately, the Atlanta Botanical Garden could not accommodate the request.
 After placing a call to Nazanin Weck with Gwinnett County Parks and Recreation, he found Vines Botanical Garden and was quite impressed.